Python 3 Static Analysis Tooling Type-Hinting pythonSee in schedule Download/View Slides

 Type: Talk (30 mins); Python level: Beginner; Domain level: Beginner

 Dustin is a Developer Advocate at Google, focused on supporting the Python community on Google Cloud.
-He's also a member of the Python Packaging Authority, maintainer of PyPI, and organizer for the PyTexas conference.
+He's also a director of the Python Software Foundation, maintainer of PyPI, and organizer for the PyTexas conference.